Rights and Responsibilities

-As a patient at NC State University Student Health Services you have the RESPONSIBILITY to:
+As a patient of NC State University Campus Health, you have the responsibility to:

 It is important to provide full, accurate information about your illness or problem, past illnesses, and medications to allow proper evaluation and treatment.
 Let your provider know if your condition worsens or your recuperation does not follow the expected course of recovery.

-The Student Health Service team will be better prepared to improve upon service delivery if they are informed of concerns about the care you receive or interactions with staff.
+The Campus Health team will be better prepared to improve upon service delivery if they are informed of concerns about the care you receive or interactions with staff.
 Ask to speak with a manager or member of the senior leadership team.
-Your comments and ideas can be submitted in person, on line or in writing, and are both welcomed and appreciated.
-Our Director welcomes conversations with patients and parents and can be contacted at 919-513-3285 during business hours.
+Your comments and ideas can be submitted in person, online or in writing, and are both welcomed and appreciated.
+Our director welcomes conversations with patients and parents, and can be contacted at 919-513-3285 during business hours.

-Student Health Services staff members and other patients are people like yourself, trying to do the best job they can.
+Campus Health staff members and other patients are people like yourself, trying to do the best job they can.
 Please treat them with the courtesy and respect you expect them to show you.
 Be on time for your appointment.
-Plan to arrive early to secure parking and check in.
-It is also helpful to our staff and other patients when you let the Student Health Services staff know as soon as possible if you cannot keep an appointment.
+Plan to arrive early to secure parking and check-in.
+It is also helpful to our staff and other patients when you let the Campus Health staff know as soon as possible if you cannot keep an appointment.

 Do not lend your student identification card to others.
-It may lead to abuse, inaccuracies in your medical record or student billing account or temporary interruption of your privileges to use student health until the misuse can be resolved.
+It may lead to abuse, inaccuracies in your medical record or student billing account, or temporary interruption of your privileges to use Campus Health until the misuse can be resolved.

-It is the responsibility of SHS patient to arrange accompanied transportation if indicated by provider.
+It is the responsibility of Campus Health patients to arrange accompanied transportation if indicated by the provider.

-NC State University Student Health Services does not discriminate due to race, color, creed, national origin, religion, age, sex, disability, veteran status, or sexual orientation.
-Student health welcomes all eligible students and the campus community to the center and will provide care and deliver services in a non- discriminatory manner.
+NC State University Campus Health does not discriminate due to race, color, creed, national origin, religion, age, sex, disability, veteran status, or sexual orientation.
+Campus Health welcomes all eligible students and the campus community to the center and will provide care and deliver services in a non-discriminatory manner.